wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/build-more-flows/includes/9-flow-use-SQL.md

 6. Trigger your flow, and then confirm that new or changed items are being copied from the source to the destination.

 > [!NOTE]
-> If you haven't previously created a connection to SharePoint or SQL Database, follow the instructions when you're prompted to sign in.
+> If you haven't previously created a connection to SharePoint or a SQL Database, follow the instructions when you're prompted to sign in.

 Here are the detailed steps to create the flow.